ErpNetDocs/tech/modules/projects/ai/how-to/setup-ai.md

 - which provider and base model it uses,
 - what system instructions it follows,
 - what training data it is connected to,
-- and whether it is available in the assistant panel, in chats, or in both.
+- and whether it is available in the assistant panel, in chats, for the additional AI functionalities or in all of them.

 You can define **multiple models** – for example: